begaborn/ccc/README.md

 # ccc
-ccc is a wrapper interface of Crypt Currency Exchanges API
+CCC (Combined CryptoCurrency exchanges API) is a gem library that matches up lots of different interfaces for each cryptocurrency exchange's APIs, and thereby it makes the APIs easier to use.

+For instance, say you use each different exchange's APIs.

+You must create one module in accordance with "Zaif" exchange's interface and one module in accordance with "Bitbank" exchange's interface.

+You have to build the similar module twice.

+It's a very complex and tiresome business.

+But if you add this gem, you can call up each API simply on the same interface.

 # Support
 - [Bitbank API](https://docs.bitbank.cc)
 - [Korbit API](https://apidocs.korbit.co.kr)
 - [Zaif API](https://corp.zaif.jp/api-docs/)

+Support exchanges can be added at a later date.

-## Installation
+# Installation
-#### Set Environment Variable For API KEY
+### Set Environment Variable For API KEY
 ```sh
 export BITBANK_API_KEY=xxxxx
 export BITBANK_API_SECRET=xxxx